Are You Listening? 5 Reasons You Don’t Listen!

 4. You aren’t teachable/humble

-That is the biggest problem for all relationships and leadership is a key relationship.
-You not only "make everything about ME", you may easily believe you are more important.
-Of course, few admit that reality, but, admitted or not, it leads to lack of attention on others.
+That is a critical problem for all relationships, and leadership is a key relationship.
+You not only "make everything about ME" but may easily believe you are more important.
+Of course, few admit that reality, but admitted or not, it leads to a lack of attention on others.

 Humility is one of the six critical leadership values for GR8 Leaders.
 And, it is the first element in the formula for listening.
 You will not listen when you aren't humble, focused, and curious about the other person.